jakobbouchard/jakobbouchard/src/content/work/fleurones.md

 ## Project overview

-Around November 2022, [call for applications](https://production.nfbonf.ca/en/lab/jeunes-pousses-digital-apprenticeship/) by the NFB for six interns to build a mobile-only web experience centered around the _Optimus_ theme.
+Around November 2022, there was a [call for applications](https://production.nfbonf.ca/en/lab/jeunes-pousses-digital-apprenticeship/) by the NFB for six interns to build a mobile-only web experience centered around the _Optimus_ theme.
 I was one of the two developers chosen for the internship, and you can learn more about the rest of my amazing team on [the NFB's blog](https://blog.nfb.ca/blog/2023/05/17/meet-the-fourth-crop-of-jeunes-pousses-at-the-nfb/).
-If you want to test the experience before it has been released, please [contact me](/contact) and I will provide you with a link and password!
+The experience is available in both French and English.
+We thought about many different subjects before landing on an experience that approaches the brain with a metaphor about flowers and biodiversity, which made for a very beautiful and soothing experience when coupled with the art and audio assets that were created.

 ## My role